Dani7B/RTwUP-giw/README.md

 ...

 ##Data Stream Description and Requirements:
-The system has to use Twitter APIs ([Twitter4j][02], [Hosebird][03] for instance) to perform queries and retrieve Tweets, suitably filter them (e.g. according to the coordinates of a polygon centered on Rome, Milan or a city of your choice).
+The system has to use Twitter APIs ([Twitter4j][02], [Hosebird][03] for instance) to perform queries and retrieve Tweets, suitably filters them (e.g. according to the coordinates of a polygon centered on Rome, Milan or a city of your choice).
 The links of interest are the ones retrieved from the entities/urls field of the Tweet json:
 * first of all, links have to be expanded, reversing the output of Twitter's shortening service (*t.co*);
 * if the Tweet contains the expanded form of the URL, the count is assigned to it;